HR-CMGT/CLE-speedcourses/circuit-playground/readme-english.md

 ## <a name="dcmotor"></a>DC Motor

-De DC Motor kan gebruikt worden voor wielen en andere continue beweging.
+The DC Motor can be used for wheels and other continuous motion.
-Om zware objecten te bewegen heb je een **Geared DC motor** nodig.
-De gears zijn nodig om snelle beweging om te zetten naar sterke beweging.
+To move heavy objects you need a **Geared DC motor**.
+The gears are needed to convert fast motion to strong motion.

 ![dcmotor](./images/dcmotors.png)

-DC Motors gebruiken te veel stroom voor de Circuit Playground.
-Je kan dit oplossen door [de **Adafruit Crickit** te gebruiken](../crickit/readme.md).
-De Crickit stelt je in staat om twee motors afzonderlijk te besturen.
+DC Motors use too much power for the Circuit Playground.
+You can solve this by [using the **Adafruit Crickit**](../crickit/readme.md).
+The Crickit allows you to control two motors separately.

-Je kan ook [dc motors aansluiten op hun eigen stroombron met een relais](#relais).
-Het relais stelt je in staat om meer dan twee motors aan te sluiten.
+You can also [connect dc motors to their own power source with a relais](#relais).
+The relais allows you to connect more than two motors.

-Het [mosfet](./mosfet.md) is een andere manier om een DC motor aan te sluiten op een playground.
+The [mosfet](./mosfet.md) is another way to connect a DC motor to a playground.

 ---